 Each week I break down events into good and bad.
-Often there is an “ugly” and on rare occasion something really good.
-My working definition of “good” has two components.
+For our purposes, “good” has two components.
 The news must be market friendly and better than expectations.
 I avoid using my personal preferences in evaluating news – and you should, too!

 The Week Ahead